QLamyBesnier/Recombinase_2025/README.md

 # Data and code corresponding to the analysis of:

-_Lamy-Besnier et al. (2025) GlaF is a Gp2.5-like annealase that defines a new family of phage recombinases associated with duplication-rich Felixounavirus genomes_
+_Lamy-Besnier et al. (2025) Duplication-rich Felixounavirus genomes encode GlaF, a Gp2.5-like annealase defining a new family of phage recombinases_

 ### Data